SAP-samples/btp-services-intelligent-routing/05-Setup Azure Traffic Manager-Portal/README.md

     ![Cloud Integration EU](./images/08.png)

-12. You have created the first endpoint in the Azure Traffic Manager profile. **IMPORTANT: Repeat the Step 11 for the other SAP Launchpad service in the other SAP BTP region(s).**
+12. You have created the first endpoint in the Azure Traffic Manager profile. **IMPORTANT: Repeat Step 11 for the other SAP Launchpad service in the other SAP BTP region(s).**
+    > Note: Enter the priority as **2** for the other SAP Launchpad service

 13. Display **Overview** of your Azure Traffic Manager profile and copy the **DNS Name**.